magicalnoob/Open-2D-Robeats/README.md

 ## License

-This project is licensed under the LGPL License.
+This project is licensed under the BSD-2 License.
 Read [LICENSE](LICENSE) for more details.